The Mary Shelley Award

 The award will be given to the female writer or director, or the actress in the protagonist role.
+Please note, this award is open to all female-identified filmmakers.
 Nominees from the year’s programming will be identified by the OWA programming team, and the winner will be determined by a special jury of female film industry professionals.

 2016 Winner: Erin Li, KEPLER X-47

 2016 Jury: Anne Chaisson, Executive Director Hamptons International Film Festival, Alysia Reiner, Producer/Founder Broad Street Picture (EQUITY - Sundance Jury award winner), actress (Orange in the New Black, SIDEWAYS, EQUITY), and Sarah Adina Smith, writer/director BUSTER’S MAL HEART, THE MIDNIGHT SWIM